lean-stack/remix-eval/README.md

 backend layout loader (i do not need this in the frontend) - but of course i am registering listeners too often then.

-So is the only place a (here not present) server.js file?
+So is the only place a (here not present) custom server.js?

 ## Relevant files